 Man Wah, 25/F, Mandarin Oriental, 5 Connaught Road, Central | (+852) 2825 4003

 For a glimpse of Victoria Harbour from the West Kowloon Cultural District angle, head to Pano, an upscale Asian-French establishment offering unobstructed views of the skyscrapers on Hong Kong Island, alfresco seats, and an unforgettable experience.
 Led by executive chef Ken Lau, a long-time favourite amongst local Hong Kong superstars, the elevated menu marries traditional French culinary arts with premium Asian ingredients.

-Dine on sophisticated entrées like the applewood-smoked hamachi before moving on to show-stoppers like the stir-fried spicy spaghetti with fish maw and dried scallop and charcoal-grilled Miyazaki Wagyu beef tenderloin as part of the 10-course tasting menu ($1,288).
-Add just $398 per person to try the wine pairing.
+Dine on sophisticated entrées like the applewood-smoked hamachi before moving on to show-stoppers like the stir-fried spicy spaghetti with fish maw and dried scallop and charcoal-grilled Miyazaki Wagyu beef tenderloin as part of the 10-course tasting menu.

 Pano, 1/F & Rooftop, 24–26 Museum Drive, Art Park, West Kowloon Cultural District

 Perched on a high floor at The Upper House, Salisterra is the latest fine-dining destination proffered by boutique hotel group The House Collective.
 Although the loss of Café Gray Deluxe will forever be mourned, this new sky-high concept promises an equally memorable experience centred around Mediterranean influences.
 Set within an elegant, coastal-inspired environment dreamed up by award-winning interior architect André Fu, Salisterra looks as awe-striking as the views it serves, towering over its skyscraping neighbours.